 You can launch the IBM Blockchain Platform once it is successfully deployed to the cluster.

 Click Launch the IBM Blockchain Platform console.
 On the IBM Blockchain Platform page, click Let’s get started.
 The information icon highlighted gives you more details about that node/step.
 Such information is available to help you at every step while you’re deploying the blockchain platform.

 Add the certificate authority (CA)

-As an entry point to your blockchain, you need to create a membership service provider (MSP) organization.
+As an entry point to your blockchain, you need to create an MSP organization.
 To do this, you need an org admin user identity.
-The certificate authority (CA) will create all of the identities and certificates that belong to your organization in addition to defining the organization.
-Hence, as a first step to setting up the blockchain network, you need to create the CA.
+The CA creates all of the identities and certificates that belong to your organization in addition to defining the organization.
+Therefore, as a first step to setting up the blockchain network, you need to create the CA.

-Start setting your network with the CA. Click Add Certificate Authority, then choose IBM Cloud under the Add Certificate Authority section, and then click Next.
+Start setting your network with the CA. Click Add Certificate Authority, choose the Create a Certificate Authority section, and then click Next.

 When you see the summary, click Add Certificate Authority.

 Register your users